helmfile/helmfile/README.md

 This is the ideal event to execute any commands that may mutate the cluster state as it will not be run for read-only operations like `lint`, `diff` or `template`.

 `preapply` hooks will trigger everytime a release is applied, indifferent if there is changes to the release or not.
+If both `preapply` and `presync` is specified for the same hook only one of them will be executed.

 `preuninstall` hooks are triggered immediately before a release is uninstalled as part of `helmfile apply`, `helmfile sync`, `helmfile delete`, and `helmfile destroy`.